dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 - a null-termination character ('\0') for the seed,
 - the type (`Symmetric`, `Public`, `Signing`, or `Secret`) of the key being derived, UTF8 encoded and not null terminated, and
-- the key-derivation options JSON string, UTF8 encoded and not null terminated.
+- the derivation options JSON string, UTF8 encoded and not null terminated.

 Including the `type` of the key (or secret) being derived in the preimage may seem unnecessary, since there is a `type` field in the JSON format.
 It is important to include the type of the key or secret actually being derived because the `type` field is optional in the JSON format.
 If we were not to include it, two keys of different types derived from the same JSON specification could have the same preimage.